taolson/Admiran/doc/Language.md

 ### Layout

-Miranda2 programs are *layout sensitive*, meaning that the correct parsing of a program depends upon how lines are indented with respect to each other.
+Admiran programs are *layout sensitive*, meaning that the correct parsing of a program depends upon how lines are indented with respect to each other.
 After a definition symbol (a `=`, `==`, `::=` `::`) in a definition, or a `%import` or `%export` directive, or the `of` in a `case .. of` expression, the beginning column number of the following token is captured, and used to disambiguate where the expression ends.
 If a subsequent line